fpdf-easytable/simple_unit_test/README.md

     2) add_dummies method can be called as many times as needed in order to add more classes and methods

+**function add_spy(string $class, string $method, string $position, string $callback, string $ckp1, string $ckp2...)**

+*Description*

+   Set the callback function inside the definition of the method $method of the class $class at the position $position.

+*Parameters*

+class

+    the name (full qualified name) of the class with the method you want to spy on

+method

+    the name of the method you want to spy on

+position

+    it can take just two values: 'begin' (begining of the method definition) or 'end' (the end of the method definition just before return statement)

+callback

+    a callable function that you want to use to spy on the method

+ckp1,... etc

+	the names of the variables (as meny as your callback needs) that you want to pass to the callback.
+For example if you need to pass the variable $my_variable, you need to pass 'my_variable'.

 **function test(string $method, array $test_data, string $assertion=null)**

 *Description*